neuro-inc/neuro-cli/docs/functions_reference.rst

                      timeout: aiohttp.ClientTimeout = DEFAULT_TIMEOUT, \
                  ) -> None

-      Log into Neuro platform using in-browser authorization method.
+      Log into Neuro Platform using in-browser authorization method.

       The method is dedicated for login from workstation with GUI system.
 For logging in from server please use :meth:`login_headless`.